etoews/etoews.github.io/_posts/2019-01-18-microsoft-teams.md

 * You can manage your availability status under Profile.
 * Manage your notifications (Profile > Settings > Notifications) carefully to avoid notification fatigue.
 Here's one example of notification settings that can help you get started.
     <img src="/img/posts/teams-notifications.png"/>

+## Help!

+Asking for help is a common and natural thing that _everyone_ does.
+You need help right away so if you can help others help you, everyone wins.
+Getting help from others is a bit different in chat so I wrote the guide [Help Others Help You]({% post_url 2020-01-28-help-others-help-you %}).